France–Russia relations: 1991–2015

-2015–present
+2015–2022

 France and Russia were both attacked by the group ISIS.
 As a response, François Hollande and Vladimir Putin agreed on ordering cooperation between their respective armed forces against the terrorist organisation.
 The French President has called upon the international community to bring "together of all those who can realistically fight against this terrorist army in a large and unique coalition."
 The French-Russian bombing cooperation is considered to be an "unprecedented" move, given that France is a member of NATO.

 The French press highlighted that ISIS was the two countries' first common enemy since World War II.
 A Russian newspaper recalled that "WWII had forced the Western World and the Soviet Union to overcome their ideological differences", wondering whether ISIS would be the "new Hitler".